Can reading books like The Alchemist inspire personal growth and a journey of self-discovery?

 ~ T. S. Elliot

-At one point in the story, the boy realized that the closer he got to his purpose or Personal Legend the more that purpose became his true reason for being.
+At one point in the story, the boy realizes that the closer he gets to his purpose or personal legend, the more that purpose becomes his true reason for being.

 I was surprised by the ending of The Alchemist.
-But the ending taught me something I’ve always thought: we already have what we need.
-We just need to recognize what that is and build on it.
+But the ending taught me something I’ve always known: we already have what we need.
+We just need to recognize what that “it” is and build on it.
 I once told my son that God gave us a blank check.
 It’s up to us to decide what amount we will fill in.
 The blank check is our life, our gift, and our purpose.
-How we develop and fulfill each is up to us.
+How we use, develop, and fulfill each of them is up to us.

 We can learn from anyone.
 And from the smallest experiences.